locationtech/geomesa/docs/user/nifi/updates.rst

 Record Update Processors
 ------------------------

-GeoMesa provides processors for record-based updates to existing features (``UpdateGeoMesa*Record``).
+GeoMesa provides a processor for record-based updates to existing features (``UpdateGeoMesaRecord``).
 Compared to the ingest processors in modify mode, only the fields in the record will be updated, while other fields in the existing feature will be preserved.
-Record update processors accept the following configuration parameters for specifying the input source.
-Each datastore-specific processor also has additional parameters for connecting to the datastore, detailed in the following sections.
+The record update processor accepts the following configuration parameters for specifying the input source:

 +-----------------------------------+-----------------------------------------------------------------------------------------------------+
 | Property                          | Description                                                                                         |